 Not part of a set

-Aside from stainless steel, it can also be used for iron and bronze projects.
+Aside from stainless steel, it can also be used for iron and bronze projects, as well as drilling into wood.
 If your projects often involve metal, this tiny workhorse performs well and produces professional results.
+It has a 1/2-inch shank.

 Best for Hardened Steel: DEWALT Titanium Drill Bit Set